Marnack/dlxtrains_modpack/dlxtrains_industrial_wagons/README.md

 The Australian Open Wagon will display a visible load based on the state of the wagon's three highlighted inventory slots.
 If the first slot is filled with a "loose" material such as dirt, sand, gravel or coal (blocks, lumps or dust), the corresponding load will be visible as piles of the material within the wagon.
 If the first slot is filled with one or more craft items of any type then the wagon will appear with a canvas or tarpaulin covered load.
 If the first slot is filled with one or more tree trunks then the wagon will appear with its doors removed and loaded with logs of the applicable type.
 If none of those conditions are met and at least one of the three highlighted wagon inventory slots is not empty then it will display cargo similar to the European Flat Wagon.

+The Australian Cattle Van will display loads based on the items placed in the first highlighted inventory slot.
+These visible loads include crates, simple nodes and a select set of animals.
+See the wagon's description above for details.

 The European Stake Wagon will only show logs as its cargo when one or more tree nodes are placed in the first (upper-left) inventory slot, otherwise it will display its cargo similar to a flat wagon.

 For container wagons, the load will appear as a shipping container unless the load placed in the highlighted slot is either a liquid, such as a water source node, or a non-empty liquid container, such as a water bucket.
 For non-stackable liquid containers that can store multiple units of liquid, the number of units of liquid in the container rather than the number of items in the inventory slot will determine the tank container's livery.